JohnnyXavier/johnnyxavier.github.io/_posts/database/2018-12-13-postgres-nosql-4.md

 we do have our users and cards and their satellite data sql files.

-##### moving a bit to the code side...
+**NOTE:**

-something we need, is for our top up / 2.0 banking card system, to be able to onboard and retrieve users.<br>
+something we need, is for our *top up / 2.0 banking card system*, to be able to onboard and retrieve users.

-Our example might make it look like trivial but banking regulation and fraud protection can make it difficult for those guys to onboard a new client, luckily we're not a bank.
+Our example might make it look like trivial but banking regulations and fraud protection can make it difficult for those guys to onboard a new client, luckily we're not a bank and we can skip all those regulatory validations.

-#### /generating_a_supporting_rest_project
-here we start getting our feet wet with our sql / noSql deal for good.
+##### /first_steps_into_documents
+with our project and tables setup, we can dive into some postgres functionality as a no sql document db.

+to explore the features we will use toy amount of data then move to more realistic amount of records.

-##### 1st approach: Relational
+##### /loading_some_data
-we'll create and endpoint that will save our user to the database using Spring Data and present that as a Json via REST call. we have already setup a springboot
+let's create toy db seed files that will contain small amounts of data to test out a few features and check how can we make a json out of the columns.
+I will prepend the word `toy` in front of files to indicate this data is likely to disappear or be discarded in the final app

+###### toy_user_seed.sql

+###### toy_address_seed.sql

+###### toy_banking_card_seed.sql

+###### toy_users_and_cards_seed.sql

 ---

 this is all for now on the fourth note on postgres noSql.

+-------------------- dependencies on relations inside docs. example can a doc guarantee that the user ID id is among known users??
+Mongo / Postgresql foreign keys?